ssmirr/CM/Playbooks.md

 ### Understanding yaml

-Understanding and writing ansible is largely a function of understanding _YAML_ (YAML Ain't Markup Language or "yet another markup language"), which can be thought as [a superset of JSON](https://stackoverflow.com/questions/1726802/what-is-the-difference-between-yaml-and-json/1729545#1729545).
+Understanding and writing ansible is largely a function of understanding _YAML_ (YAML Ain't Markup Language or formally Yet Another Markup Languageß), which can be thought as [a superset of JSON](https://stackoverflow.com/questions/1726802/what-is-the-difference-between-yaml-and-json/1729545#1729545).

-*Note*: YAML can be very picky about indentation.

 You can read a [nice overview](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) on the syntax.
-But first, we will understand it by parsing it.
+But first, we will understand it by parsing it. *Note*: YAML can be very picky about indentation.

 ```
 $ npm install js-yaml
 ```

-*ACTIVITY*: Print name and command property of each object in "tasks" list.
+**ACTIVITY**: Print name and command property of each object in "tasks" list.

 ```javascript
 let yamlFile = `